-As outlined in Section II(B), quality priorities and interventions were derived from review of performance against existing quality measures and outcomes in North Carolina, and built upon the work of the NCIOM Task Force on Health Care Analytics.
+As outlined in Section II(B), quality priorities and interventions were derived from review of performance against existing quality measures and outcomes in North Carolina, and built upon the work of the North Carolina Institute of Medicine (NCIOM) Task Force on Health Care Analytics.
 In addition to the stakeholder engagement activities critical to Medicaid transformation, including work on this Quality Strategy, the following steps were taken to receive input on the Quality Strategy, consistent with the standards set forth in 42 CFR 438.340(c):

-- Input was obtained from the Medical Care Advisory Committee; and - The EBCI Tribe was consulted in accordance with the State's Tribal consultation policy.
+- Input was obtained from the Medical Care Advisory Committee; and - The Eastern Band of Cherokee Indians (EBCI) Tribe was consulted in accordance with the State's Tribal consultation policy.

-The Department incorporated comments from all groups as noted, and will make the final Quality Strategy available on its website upon CMS approval.
+The Department incorporated comments from all groups as noted and will make the final Quality Strategy available on its website upon CMS approval.